telerik/kendo-ui-core/docs/controls/editors/multiselect/overview.md

 ### Tag Templates

+The value template manages the way the tag of a MultiSelect is rendered.

-The example below demonstrates how to define a tag template.
+The following example demonstrates how to define a tag template.

 ###### Example